In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 For those with manual windlass’ or no winch at all, this can greatly limit your options for anchorages.

 We have a manual windlass and pulling up anything over 30 meters would simply be impossible.
-We have anchored in 30 meters once and we won’t do it again.
+We have anchored in 30 meters once, and we won’t do it again.

-Even with an electric or hydraulic windlass it is a good idea to consider your depths.
+Even with an electric or hydraulic windlass, it is a good idea to consider your depths.
 You will quickly wear out the gears and bearings in your winch when anchoring in excessive depths.
 This is not at all uncommon among cruisers in Indonesia, and there are instances of boats ending up with no working winch at all.

 Anchor rope

-One solution for this is to prepare a short length of chain, a length which you will be able to lift by hand, and attach rope to the end of it.
+One solution for this is to prepare a short length of chain, a length which you will be able to lift by hand and attach a rope to the end of it.
 This is how most local boats do it, as they generally do not have winches.
 This might already be necessary for those who do not have enough chain to satisfy their 3/1 scope in excessive depths.

-However, if you prefer to keep all chain (we had 60 meters) there are still many options for anchorages in nothing more than 25 meters.
-For example see our list of anchorages.
+However, if you prefer to keep all chain (we had 60 meters), there are still many options for anchorages in nothing more than 25 meters.
+For example, see our list of anchorages.

-In places like Misool, it is also and option to tie up to the rocks or islands around you, avoiding anchoring all together.
+In places like Misool, it is also an option to tie up to the rocks or islands around you, avoiding anchoring all together.
 For this you should keep a few good lengths of rope onboard.

 We have 1 length of 100 meters and quite a few extra length of around 50 meters.